-From 4th July 2020, Sardinia and the whole of Italy is exempt from the FCO advice against all non-essential international travel.
+From 4th July 2020, Sardinia and the whole of Italy is exempt from the FCDO advice against all non-essential international travel.
 This is based on current assessments of COVID-19 risks.
-However, we recommended that you purchase adequate travel insurance before you leave and keep an eye on current FCO advice for any updates.
+However, we recommended that you purchase adequate travel insurance before you leave and keep an eye on current FCDO advice for any updates.
 Please click here for details of insurers providing cover for Covid-19.

 All travellers to Sardinia must complete an online registration form at least 48 hours before arriving in Sardinia.
 If you have not submitted this you will be refused entry.

 The form is only available online and we recommend you fill out this form well before the deadline.
 If you need any help completing it, please contact us.

 Click here to fill out the form now

 - The UK government requires passengers on all public transport to wear face masks, and this includes flights.
 They must also be worn on arrival at the airport, when in airport terminals and when boarding the flight.
 The government have said children up to the age of 10 do not require a mask however it's best to check with individual airlines, as some have adopted a different policy.
 Every airport is different, so we suggest reading the advice from the UK airport you’re departing from.

 - We would recommend getting to the airport earlier than you usually would as security checks and boarding may take longer than normal.

 - Please download boarding passes prior to travel (if applicable) and when checking in bags, please try and use the self-service drops where possible.
 Try and keep hand your hand luggage to a minimum as the crew won't be able to help you put your luggage in the overhead lockers.

 - Maintain social distancing rules in all areas of the airport – these will be the same as in other public places, and make use of the hand sanitisers located around the airport and wash your hands regularly.